What is naturopathic medicine?

 Do I need a referral to see a naturopathic doctor?

 No, you do not need a referral.
 Word of mouth is often the best referral system.
-To learn more about naturopathic medicine please visit the British Columbia Naturopathic Association website at www.bcna.ca.
+To learn more about naturopathic medicine please visit the British Columbia Naturopathic Association website at www.bcna.ca or the Ontario Association of Naturopathic Doctors website at www.oand.org

-Is naturopathic medicine covered under MSP or extended healthcare plans?
+Is naturopathic medicine covered under MSP, OHIP, or extended healthcare plans?

 Many extended healthcare plans cover naturopathic medicine visits and laboratory testing fees.
 Patients are encouraged to learn the details of their specific plan.
 Also, MSP may pay a portion of the visit fees if you qualify for premium assistance under the medical services plan of BC.
 Inquire when you book your appointment.